Initial degenerations of spinor varieties: Limits of Spinor strata

 We consider the following partial order of $\Delta$-matroids: $M'\leq M$ means that $Q_{M'}$ is a face of $Q_M$, and $M'\lessdot M$ means that $Q_{M'}$ is a facet of $Q_M$.
 We may view, for $w\in \Dr_M$, the polyhedral complex $\Delta_{M,w}$ as a finite poset, and hence we may form the inverse limit

 If $\cB(M) = E(n)$, then we write $\bS_w$ for this limit.
-Finite inverse limits exist in the category $\kSch$ of $\kk$-schemes because $\kSch$ has a terminal object and pullbacks \cite[Proposition~5.21]{Awodey}.
-Because $\Spec$ is a left-adjoint functor, it takes direct limits to inverse limits; in particular $\bS_{M,w}$ is an affine scheme because each $\bS_{M}$ is an affine scheme.
+Finite inverse limits exist in the category of affine $\kk$-schemes because this category has a terminal object and pullbacks \cite[Proposition~5.21]{Awodey}.
+In fact, since $\Spec$ is left-adjoint to the global sections functor, it takes direct limits to inverse limits, so the affine coordinate ring of $\bS_{M,w}$ is the direct limit of the affine coordinate rings of the $\bS_{M}$'s.

 \begin{proposition} For any $w\in \TS_M$ and $u\in \RR^n$, the inclusion $B_{M_{u}^{w}}\subset B_{M}$ induces a morphism $\psi_{M,M_{u}^{w}}:\init_w\bS_M \to \bS_{M_{u}^{w}}$. \end{proposition}

 \begin{proof} We must show that the extension of $I_{M_{u}^{w}}$ to $B_{M}$ is contained in $\init_wI_M$.
 We use the quadric generators listed in Equation \eqref{eq:quadricGenerators}.
 We must show that $P_{M_{u}^{w}}(\mu,\nu) = 0$ or $P_{M_{u}^{w}}(\mu,\nu) = \init_wP_{M}(\mu,\nu)$.